Segura-Jorge/concrete-project/README.md

 ## Steps to Reproduce
-1. Download this notebook, wrgangle.py, and explore.py
+1. Download concrete_strength.ipynb, wrgangle.py, and explore.py files in this repository.
 2. Obtain the required .csv datased from 'https://www.kaggle.com/datasets/vinayakshanawad/cement-manufacturing-concrete-dataset'
 3. Run it